Thinkful-OpenSource/projectful/README.md

 If you have a bug/feature to report, submit it in an issue.
 If you would like to contribute to the code base, please make all pull requests to the preview branch.

 ####Environment Setup
 As mentioned, this project is built on the MEAN (MongoDB, Express, AngularJS, and NodeJS) stack.
-In order to develop locally on your computer, you will need to have Node installed (http://howtonode.org/how-to-install-nodejs).
+In order to develop locally on your computer, you will need to have [Node](http://howtonode.org/how-to-install-nodejs) installed .
 You will also need to download and install [MongoDB](http://www.mongodb.org/downloads).
 Once you have installed Node and MongoDB, then you can perform the following steps to install the project:

 ```
 mkdir <folder_name> && cd $_